Tridib2510/Anime-notifier/README.md

 ## ✨ Features

-- **Daily Release Notifications**: Get notified when new anime episodes are released
 - **Real-time Updates**: Stay current with the latest anime releases
 - **Clean Interface**: Simple and intuitive design
 - **Lightweight**: Minimal impact on browser performance